AsyncXeNo/notamedia/README.md

 # Description:

 This repository contains the backend of the web utility project.
+Here is the [frontend](https://www.github.com/asyncxeno/notamedia-frontend).

 ## To Do